 Q: How will I know if I'm going to be hired?

-When we receive approval to hire a class, we will notify candidates by phone offering them an appointment as a Correction Officer.
+When we receive approval to hire a class, we will notify candidates by phone and email provided with a contingent offer for employment as a Correction Officer.

 Q: It's been more than six months since my interview, and I still haven't heard anything.
 What should I do?